How to grow Chinese lantern

-Water Give frequent waterings, not allowing soil to completely dry out between waterings.
+Dry-tolerant but will need extra watering and mulching in arid zones.
 Take care not to flood them though – they don’t like wet feet!
 You may need to increase watering frequency in summer, but water sparingly in winter.
 If growing in pots, check plants often, as potting mix tends to dry out faster than garden soil.

 During the flowering season, feed periodically with a liquid fertiliser designed to promote flowering.

-Pruning Tip-prune young plants to encourage bushiness and flowering.
+Prune young plants to encourage bushiness and flowering.
 For established plants, remove old twigs and dead wood and roughly prune back by one-third in late winter or early spring, just before plants put on new growth.

 Abutilons propagate easily from cuttings.
 Simply take a firm tip cutting in late spring or summer and remove the flowers and lower leaves, leaving at least 3-4 leaves at the top.
 Fill a pot with propagating mix, then use your finger to make a shallow planting hole in mix – insert cutting, backfill and water.